-The goals of this task are to (1) establish a manufacturing plan, (2) refine the design, and (3) build the module for the first proof-of-principle prototypes of PV modules made from tandem cells integrated into EV parts.
+The goals of this task are to (1) establish a manufacturing plan, (2) refine the design, and (3) build the module for the first proof-of-principle prototypes of PV integrated into EV parts.
 The cell efficiency target is greater than 28% for 6-inch cells.